wolfpaulus/static-site-generator/README.md

 ```

 ### Markdown to html
-Converting Markdown to html is straightforward, after pip installing the markdown module:
+Converting Markdown to HTML is straightforward, after pip installing the markdown module:
 ```shell
 pip install markdown
 ```